Mini Fizzy Science Activity for Kids

 Trial and error

-Preschoolers will benefit from exercising small motor, sensory and cognitive skills as they engage in the activity.
-And their interest in scientific observation will be increased as they explore and discover with a mini volcano!
+Preschoolers will benefit from exercising small motor, sensory and cognitive skills as they explore and discover with a mini volcano!
+Their interest in scientific observation will be increased as they engage in the hands-on fun.

 More science for kids